 Virtual CipherTrust Manager instances start in Community Edition when first launched, without a Virtual CipherTrust Manager license.
 You require the Virtual CipherTrust Manager license to access some features.
 You can apply a 90-day trial evaluation or purchased license to access all features.

 CipherTrust Manager licenses are node locked.
 Every node in a CipherTrust Manager cluster requires a separate license.

 Every clone of a CipherTrust Manager appliance requires a separate license.

 CipherTrust Manager enforces Connector licenses through self-service License Portal on the Sentinel platform.
-Registering new clients, adding new AWS accounts, running new scans and generating new reports, and enabling KMIP client communications require active Connector licenses on the CipherTrust Manager appliance.
+Registering new clients, adding new cloud enforced entities, running new scans and generating new reports, and enabling KMIP client communications require active Connector licenses on the CipherTrust Manager appliance.

 In a CipherTrust Manager cluster, the Connector Lock Code is applicable to all nodes of the cluster to enforce Connector licenses across the cluster nodes.
 When a Connector license is activated for one CipherTrust Manager appliance, the license is replicated to all nodes of the cluster.

 To move a Connector license from one CipherTrust Manager cluster to another, revoke the Connector license on one cluster by contacting Thales Customer Support.
 Then, reactivate the license using the second cluster's Connector Lock Code.
 The new license string should be uploaded to the second CipherTrust Manager cluster.